Senators intro bill to reveal political ad buyers on digital platforms

 Radio, TV, and newspaper ads carry rigorous restrictions around political ad disclosures.
 You can thank them for things like the awkward "I'm so and so and I approve this message" statements at the end of political TV ads.

 But a 2006 carve out protected online advertising from those rules.
-The argument was that the internet is "a unique and evolving mode of mass communication" and requires a lighter touch than other forms of media.
+The argument was that the internet is "a unique and evolving mode of mass communication" and requires fewer restraints than other forms of media.

 The exemption had been sought and shaped by tech industry lobbyists.
 Facebook had argued that the ads on its platform were too small to fit the disclosure text.

-According to a preview reported by Axios, the new act would require all digital platforms to keep a "public file" of the ads it bought, above a certain amount — and include a copy of the ad and a record of its performance and intended target audience.
+The new act would require all digital platforms to keep a "public file" of the political ads sold on the site above a cumulative $500 per advertiser — and include a copy of the ad and a record of its performance and intended target audience.

 Platforms would also be required to make "reasonable efforts" to keep foreign actors from buying political ads.